tokio-rs/doc-push/outline/getting-started.md

 a TCP stream.

 <a name="futures"></a>
-## The Tokio Runtime and Futures
+## Futures and Streams

 **Status**: rylev

-A high level overview of how and when execution happens in Tokio, how futures are lazy and the basics of the polling model.
+A high level overview of futures including how futures are lazy, as well as an overview of Streams (as the iterator version of futures).

 ### Contents

-* High level Explanation of Tokio's runtime model and how it is significantly different than other languages.
 * Explanation that Tokio's futures are lazy.
 If the future is not spawned, no work will ever be done.
+* High level explanation of Streams.

+<a name="runtime"></a>
+## Tokio Runtime

+**Status**: rylev

+A high level overview of how and when execution happens in Tokio, spawning tasks on the runtime, and the basics of the polling model.

+### Contents

+* High level Explanation of Tokio's runtime model and how it is significantly different than other languages.
+* Explanation of running tasks on the runtime.
 * High level explanation of Tokio's polling model.

 <a name="echo"></a>